 First I combined the liquid dish soap, baking soda and water in an empty spray bottle.
-I added the vinegar after the baking soda was already diluted by water to avoid a reaction (remember building baking soda and vinegar volcano’s as a kid)?
+I added the vinegar after the baking soda was already diluted by water to avoid a reaction.

 Big Box Detox Homemade Cleaner vs. Brand Name Cleaners

 There’s no doubt that our homemade cleaner can be made for a fraction of what a brand name cleaner costs.
 I made mine for less than half the price.